Traffic and Environmental Zone: 2016 proposals

-Re-introduction of staffed checkpoints, restricted roads, as well as rising street bollards and crash-proof barricades were proposed in December 2016 to combat "hostile vehicle-borne security threat[s]".
+In December 2016, re-introduction of staffed checkpoints, restricted roads, as well as rising street bollards and crash-proof barricades were proposed to combat "hostile vehicle-borne security threat[s]".
 The proposals were initially to be implemented by 2022, but as of 2024, no new construction has taken place.

 Number of CCTV cameras

-According to a 2011 Freedom of Information Act request, the total number of local government–operated CCTV cameras in the City of London was 649.
+According to a 2011 Freedom of Information Act request, the total number of local government-operated CCTV cameras in the City of London was 649.

-The number of surveillance cameras that are part of the TEZ is often wrongly quoted as 500,000.
-This figure relates to Greater London, which has an area of 607 sq. mi.
-(1,572 square km) compared with the square mile (3 square km) of the City of London that the ring of steel covers.
-Furthermore, it has been acknowledged for several years that the methodology behind this figure is flawed, but it has been widely quoted.
+The number of surveillance cameras that are part of the ring of steel is often wrongly quoted as 500,000.
+This figure relates to Greater London, which has an area of 1572 km2 compared with the square mile (3 km²) of the City of London that the ring of steel covers.
+It has been acknowledged for several years that the methodology behind this figure is flawed, but it has been widely quoted.

-The figure of 500,000 comes from a study by Michael McCahill and Clive Norris of UrbanEye published in 2002.
-Based on a small sample in Putney High Street, McCahill and Norris extrapolate the number of surveillance cameras in Greater London to be 500,000 and in the United Kingdom to be 4.2 million.
-More reliable estimates put the total number of private and local government surveillance cameras in the whole of the United Kingdom at around 1.85 million in 2011.
+The figure of 500,000 comes from a 2002 study by Michael McCahill and Clive Norris of UrbanEye.
+Based on a small sample in Putney High Street, McCahill and Norris extrapolated the number of surveillance cameras in Greater London to be 500,000 and in the UK to be 4.2 million.
+More reliable estimates put the total number of private and local government surveillance cameras in the whole of the UK at around 1.85 million in 2011.